anmol15023/DataAnalysis_Callcenterdataset/README.md

-1. CrCreate a dashboard using given data showing the following matrices and highlight values with red and green based on associated target achievement.
+Create a dashboard using given data showing the following matrices and highlight values with red and green based on associated target achievement.
 If the target achieved Green and if not red.
 See the Data definition below.

 Calls Handled
 Avg Handle Time
 AHT Target
 Transfer %